-When children are sick, have to spend time in the hospital or suffer disabilities, our hope is that a Kids Cape of Courage will make a scary situation a little less so.
-For the last couple of years, The Sew What Club in Sun City has been making fabric capes for kids that they donate to Hilton Head Regional Healthcare.
+Our hope is that when children are sick, undergoing treatment at the hospital or suffering from disabilities, a Kids Cape of Courage will make a scary situation a little less so.
+Children are given this special cape so they will feel like “superheroes” after their visit or procedures.
+The capes are made by the Sew What Club in Sun City and are donated to Hilton Head Regional Healthcare.
 From babies in the NICU to teenagers battling cancer, we want each child to know how brave and strong they are.

 How can YOU help?